Home Warranty Contractor Quality: What to Expect From Technicians

 • Most home warranty companies use independent, not employed, contractors

-• APHW and AFC Home Warranty allow you to choose your own contractor
+• APHW and AFC Home Warranty let you pick your own licensed contractor

 Trusted by Thousands